- 3 Types of SaaS Partner Programs

 • A listing in their partner directory

 • Free staging accounts

 • Lead sharing

 • Co-marketing resources

 WP Engine provides separate public directories of consultants and agencies, making it easy for businesses both large and small to find the right partner.

 Key Takeaway: A partner portal gives your partners and customers with self-help tools, marketing content, and training where and when they need it.

-Optimizely’s A/B testing software allows SaaS companies to take the guesswork out of product development and marketing, making it easy to run and manage A/B tests to optimize conversions and product experience.
+Optimizely’s A/B testing software allows SaaS companies to take the guesswork out of product development and marketing, making it easy to manage A/B tests in order to optimize conversions and product experience.

 Key Takeaway: Offering a certification program can help increase your partners increase trust with their own customers.

 31. HubSpot’s Sales and Marketing Growth Stack